MicrosoftDocs/power-platform/power-platform/alm/devops-build-tool-tasks.md

 ### Power Platform Set Connection Variables

-Sets BuildTools.* variables to provide custom script tasks access to use the Service Connection as a single source of truth.
+Sets BuildTools.* variables to provide custom script tasks access to use the service connection as a single source of truth.

 #### YAML snippet (SetConnectionVariables)